maidsafe/rfcs/proposed/0000-Petname-System.md

 [7] With the Petname Database spanning across multiple SD Blobs, how will the lookup be implemented?

+One way to do this is to create a simple JSON formatted list of Petnames that will mimick the structure that a Nickname entry in the Key Book follows.
+This way multiple Petnames can be stored without having to assign an individual Structured Data type to each one.

 [8] How can the symlink be made free for the user?

 Drive: a symlink to some network location visible on the Drive will presumably be stored in some other StructuredData object, a parent directory for example, the addition of the symlink in that case will be free since the cost is incurred when the parent directory is first PUT onto the network.

 [9] What attacks are inherent to this system?

+# Footnotes

+[1] Since `html` encoding is to be considered insecure, it replaces the ubiquitous `www` service in order to highlight it's shortcomings.
+This is done for no other reason than to draw awareness to the distinction of the service rendered.